mozilla/pkipolicy/rootstore/policy.md

     * P-256; *or*
     * P-384.

-The following curves are not prohibited, but are not currently supported:

-    P-521;
-    Curve25519; and
-    Curve448.

 The following sections detail encoding and signature algorithm requirements for each of these keys.
 The encoding requirements on signature algorithms apply to any contexts where the algorithm is encoded as an AlgorithmIdentifier,